 Leadership

-The chair of the MVS will approve one [co-chair structure: “two”] of the MVS members to serve as the chair [co-chairs].
+The chair of the MVS will approve one of the MVS members to serve as the chair.

-The chair [co-chairs] will manage the committee and its meetings.
+The chair will manage the committee and its meetings.

-The chair of the MVS will appoint a MVS member to serve as the vice chair for MVS approval [remove if co-chair structure].
+The chair of the MVS will appoint a MVS member to serve as the vice chair for MVS approval.

-The vice chair will perform the duties of the chair in the chair’s absence or in case of a vacancy in the office of chair [remove if co-chair structure].
+The vice chair will perform the duties of the chair in the chair’s absence or in case of a vacancy in the office of chair.

-The chair and vice chair [co-chairs] will each hold office for a [co-chair structure: “staggered”] term of two years, or until a successor has been duly appointed.
-The chair and vice chair [co-chairs] may serve multiple terms.
+The chair and vice chair will each hold office for a term of two years, or until a successor has been duly appointed.
+The chair and vice chair may serve multiple terms.

-WECC staff will partner with the chair and vice chair [co-chairs] to manage the committee and its meetings, plan the agenda, and coordinate efforts with the other technical committees to ensure alignment with WECC staff work plans and priorities.
+WECC staff will partner with the chair and vice chair to manage the committee and its meetings, plan the agenda, and coordinate efforts with the other technical committees to ensure alignment with WECC staff work plans and priorities.

 WECC staff will prepare minutes of MVS meetings for the committee’s approval.

-The chair [co-chairs] may appoint a steering committee that will assist with meeting agendas and action recommendations.
+The chair may appoint a steering committee that will assist with meeting agendas and action recommendations.
 The steering committee will include the vice chair, WECC liaison, subgroup chairs, and may include other members.

 Meetings